 In case it’s an Apple MacBook, more than likely.
 In the event that it’s a Chromebook or an up-to-date demonstration made by another producer, conceivable.

-It’s simple sufficient to discover out—does your tablet have a harbor that looks like the USB Type-C port?
+It’s simple and sufficient to discover out does your tablet have a harbor that looks like the USB Type-C port.

 DOES MY MAC HAVE USB TYPE-C?